Data Center West

 It instead is OHSU's technology future.
-The geodesic dome rising on OHSU's West Campus in Hillsboro is a state-of-the-art data center that will provide for OHSU's computing needs for a decade or more to come.
-It also will help lead OHSU scientists, clinicians and researchers into a pioneering era of "big data"—where cutting edge technology will help gather and analyze enormous amounts of biomedical data to better understand and cure disease.
+The geodesic dome rising on OHSU's West Campus in Hillsboro is a state-of-the-art data center that is providing for OHSU's computing needs today and into the future.
+It is also helping lead OHSU scientists, clinicians and researchers into a pioneering era of "big data"—where cutting edge technology is helping gather and analyze enormous amounts of biomedical data to better understand and cure disease.

-The new OHSU data center—affectionately called Data Dome—is scheduled to begin operations in July.
-It will be connected to and operate in parallel with OHSU’s existing data center in downtown Portland.
+The new OHSU data center—affectionately called Data Dome in in full operation and has been connected to, and operate in parallel with, OHSU’s existing data center in downtown Portland.

 Designed for Sustainability